Building self-esteem in children

 Be a good role model for your child

 Your child learns a lot by imitating you, so you can help them by working on your own self-esteem.
-Here are some examples of what you can do:
+Here are examples of what you can do:

-Don’t ask too much of yourself: this will only hurt your self-esteem and lead you to demand too much of your child as well.
+Don’t ask too much of yourself: This will only hurt your self-esteem and lead you to demand too much of your child as well.

 • Don’t be discouraged by the amount of effort a task requires.